 |What Makes a Good Hypothesis?||For a Good Hypothesis, You Should Answer "Yes" to Every Question|

-|Is the hypothesis based on information contained in the Research Paper?||Yes / No|
+|Is the hypothesis based on information from reference materials about the topic?||Yes / No|

 |Can at least one clear prediction be made from the hypothesis?||Yes / No|

 |Are predictions resulting from the hypothesis testable in an experiment?||Yes / No|

 |Does the prediction have both an independent variable (something you change) and a dependent variable (something you observe or measure)?||Yes / No|